thousandbrainsproject/tbp.monty/rfcs/0000_off_object_observations.md

     return False
 ```

 This means that when a sensor moves off an object into empty space, the resulting off-object observation, which could provide valuable prediction error signals, is discarded before reaching the LM.
+Consequently, the LM's `step()` method is never called for these off-object observations, preventing any processing or learning from this information.

 ### Current Data Representation for Off-Object Observations